spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

   <InfoBox>

-  The first time you visit the Palette VerteX system console, you may see a warning message about the SSL certificate.
-This is expected, as you have not yet uploaded the SSL certificate to Palette VerteX.
+  The first time you visit the Palette VerteX system console, a warning message about an untrusted SSL certificate may appear.
+This is expected, as you have not yet uploaded your SSL certificate to Palette VerteX.
 You can ignore this warning message and proceed.

   </InfoBox>